ermlikeyeah/ermlikeyeah.github.io/now.md

 I have left my studio head and board room life behind and these days work as a freelancer, usually doing service or product work (usually designing), eulogising-through-soft-coaching agile ways of working, _sometimes_ helping look at operations stuff.

-Currently I am mainly contracting as a service designer for [Difrent](//difrent.co.uk) at [NHS BSA](//www.nhsbsa.nhs.uk) on the new NHS Jobs and Covid-19 responses, until the summer 2020.
-I am [figuring out what I will be doing after that date](/work-note-2020-january/).
+I am currently having a summer break.

 I try to write [week notes](/tags#weeknotes) which sometimes mention work and a more specific [monthly work note](/tags#work%20notes).